Jennifer Phipps: Personal life

 Phipps was married to actor Peter Boretski, and they had two children.

 Death

 On April 18, 2019, Phipps died in Ontario, Canada, at the age of 87.

 Recognition

 Phipps' debut performance in the Stratford Festival in 1969 led to her winning the Tyrone Guthrie Award.
 In 1977, Phipps won an award from the Montreal Star for her acting, and in 1983, she received a Dora Mavor Moore Award for Outstanding Performance by a Female in a Principal Role – Play for her performance in Sister Mary Ignatius Explains It All For You at the Tarragon Theatre in Toronto.

+At the 9th Gemini Awards in 1995, she won the award for Best Supporting Actress in a Drama Program or Series for her performance in the television film Coming of Age.